JanHerca/urantiapedia/output/wikijs/en/article/Berkeley_Elliott/What_is_Personality.md

 We find very little difference in Webster’s Dictionary, but _The Urantia Book_ makes a drastic distinction.
 When we speak of someone having a neat, nice, charming, great, wonderful, or terrific personality, we should substitute the word “individuality,” at least during our life in the flesh.
 A phase, or aspect, of personality could have a parallel to what we should call “individuality,” since personality unifies the identity of any living energy system, and our temperament, actions, character traits, morality—whether we are sincere and honest or hypocrites and frauds; kind or cruel, happy or sad (sulky), generous or stingy (frugal), selfish or selfless, helpful or do-gooders, fast or slow, lazy or ambitious, intelligent or dull, boring or entertaining, annoying or soothing, smiling or frowning, pleasant or disagreeable, affectionate or cold, friendly or aloof, positive or negative, mentally healthy or neurotic, Promethian or Epimethian, good, beautiful, and true or bad, ugly, and false.
 Many of these attributes of our “individuality” go to make up our character, our conduct, the real self.

-> In the human organism the summation of its parts constitutes selfhood—individuality—but such a process has nothing whatever to do with personality, which is the unifier of all these factors as related to cosmic realities. [[UB 112:1.18](/en/The_Urantia_Book/112#p1_18)]
+> In the human organism the summation of its parts constitutes selfhood—individuality—but such a process has nothing whatever to do with personality, which is the unifier of all these factors as related to cosmic realities. <a id="a46_224"></a>[[UB 112:1.18](/en/The_Urantia_Book/112#p1_18)]

 Dr. William S. Sadler in _The Evolution of the Soul_, says that personality is the sum total of man’s equipment and experience; it is the totality of all that man is and does.
 He says, “I observe personality to function upon six levels􀀀the physical, the intellectual, the emotional, the social, the moral, and the spiritual.
 But when I put all of the activities with their characteristics of attitude, motivation, and behavior, together, when I add them up, I find in the resultant totality of personality so much that was not observably pre-existent in these component factors, that I am inclined to become a Gestaltist and conclude that parts derive their meaning from the whole—that the whole is something more than the sum of its parts.
 Personality cannot be defined because it is UNIQUE—not only that each individual is a unique personality, but that selfsame individual is likewise unique at each moment of his mortal existence.
 Personality is something which is relatively free from the domination of the otherwise universal law of antecedent causation.
 WILL is a function of total personality.”